sl-solution/InMemoryDatasets.jl/docs/src/man/filter.md

 ## Introduction

-In this section, the Datasets' APIs for filtering observations are discussed.
-We provides information about three main ways to filter observations based on some conditions, 1) using the `byrow` function, 2) using the `mask` function, 3) and using Julia broadcasting.
+In this section, the InMemoryDatasets' APIs for filtering observations are discussed.
+We provides information about four main ways to filter observations based on some conditions, 1) using the `byrow` function, 2) using the `mask` function, 3) using the `contains` and related functions, 4) and using Julia broadcasting.

 ## `byrow`